Through the Darkest of Times: Reception

-Through the Darkest of Times received mixed reviews from critics, and has been compared to games like This War of Mine and Papers, Please.
+Through the Darkest of Times received mixed reviews, and has been compared to games like This War of Mine and Papers, Please.
+On Metacritic it has a score of 71 out of 100 based on reviews from 24 critics.
 The storytelling was overall highly regarded, but critics felt that the story was too rigid, and that the strategy choices did not impact the story enough.
 Its low replay value was also heavily criticized, with gameplay being characterized by reviewers as repetitive.

 Peter Morics writing for Screen Rant enjoyed the randomized aspects of characters, but found the lack of choice in gender and occupation to be less than ideal.
 He complimented the art style, saying "the art style complements the anxious, strained world of your resistance leader marvelously."
 When it was announced, Rick Lane, from PC Gamer, felt that the art style was distasteful and said it "looks like something from a Russian cartoonist’s nightmares."
 Luke Kemp, also from PC Gamer, criticized the comparisons and especially noted the references to Donald Trump, saying "it really isn't necessary".
 Simon Parkin of The Guardian wrote that the newspapers given to the player at the start of each turn have "meticulous historical accuracy" but that the game sometimes "clumsily" made comparisons to modern day events and that there was an "inevitable simplification" of the effects of activism.

 TheGamer reviewer Tanner Fox found the simplicity of the strategy as lacking from what "most would expect from a full PC release" and commented that the game would be better suited as a mobile game.
 Other reviewers noted low replay value, citing repetitive results and dialogues.
 The interluding events were criticized as having little impact to the main story, and David Wildgoose from GameSpot lamented the lack of integration between storytelling and strategy choices within the game, saying that "there's a frustrating lack of specificity".

 A debate sparked across Germany over the decision to allow Nazi symbols by the USK.
 Franziska Giffey, former Minister of Family Affairs, initially criticized its usage, saying "You don't play with swastikas," but later posted on Facebook in support of the USK's decision.
 Klaus-Peter Sick, a historian, rebutted by saying "One doesn't become a Nazi just by seeing a swastika".

 Through the Darkest of Times was nominated for the category of Games for Impact in The Game Awards 2020.

 Sequel

-A sequel, titled The Darkest Files, was announced on 16 August 2022 by Paintbucket Games, with an expected release date of 2023 on Nintendo Switch.
+A sequel, titled The Darkest Files, was released on 26 March 2025.